kristheticcc/911_Calls_Data_Analysis/README.md

 1. Clone this repository
 2. Open the notebook file (.ipynb) in Jupyter Notebook
-3. Ensure you have the required Python libraries installed:
+3. Ensure you have the required Python libraries installed: numpy, pandas, seaborn, matplotlib
 4. Make sure to download the data set from Kaggle
 5. Run the notebook cells sequentially to reproduce the analysis and visualizations.